surfingoldelephant/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 This example makes a `TEST` HTTP request to the API:

-`Invoke-WebRequest -uri 'https://api.contoso.com/widget/' -CustomMethod 'TEST'`
+`Invoke-WebRequest -Uri 'https://api.contoso.com/widget/' -CustomMethod 'TEST'`

 This feature was added in PowerShell 6.0.0.